 There are also certain medical conditions that a pregnant woman can have or develop that can cause this type of injury including diabetes, high blood pressure, preeclampsia, toxaemia, thyroid issues and a blood incompatibility between the mother and baby.
 Blood incompatibility can lead to jaundice which produces compounds that can cause brain injury.
 In addition, problems with the placenta, such as premature separation or aging, can cause brain injury.
 If a woman’s due date is miscalculated and a baby is born too early or late, there is increased chance of cerebral palsy.

 During childbirth, different complications can arise and, if not dealt with quickly, can result in brain damage to the child.
 Anything that reduces blood flow or oxygen to the baby causes risk, including the umbilical cord becoming twisted or compressed.
-Also, women in labor are often given a drug called Pitocin to increase contractions, but when too much is given contractions can become too intense and cut off blood supply to the fetus.
+Also, women in labor are often given a drug called Pitocin to increase contractions, but when too much is given contractions can become too intense (referred to as uterine tachysystole) and cut off blood supply to the fetus.
 Careful monitoring is imperative when Pitocin is given.

 Low amniotic fluid is also a threat, as is the baby getting stuck in the birth canal due to improper position or too large a head.
 It is the physician’s responsibility to know when a cesarean section is required to prevent harm to the child and/or mother.
 Additionally, if a vacuum or forceps are incorrectly used during a vaginal delivery, head trauma can result and lead to cerebral palsy.